wcfrobert/ezanchor/README.md

 ### Anchor Group Geometric Properties

-The elastic method is commonly used in the design of bolted steel connections.
-In essence, a bolt group – or an anchor group in the context of component anchorage – is treated like an elastic section with geometric properties like centroid and moment of inertias.
-With this assumption in mind, finding anchor tension demands is entirely analogous to finding normal stresses using the combined elastic stress formulas presented in introductory mechanics of material courses.
+An anchor group can be treated like an elastic section with geometric properties like centroid and moment of inertias.
 Unlike a cross-section, which has continuous area, anchors are assumed to have equal unitary area at discrete locations.

 Centroid: